LLnCSoftware/mserve/examples/02quickauth/README.md

 ## Demo2 - Running without the load balancer

 Note that in each case below the servant will stay up when the client disconnects.
-Thats because the "exitOnClose" plugin is omitted !
+That's because the "exitOnClose" plugin is omitted !

 **Start the servant with auth/auth:**